ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-sites.md

 # Viewing and deleting {{site.data.keyword.vcf-aas}} Cloud Director sites
 {: #tenant-viewing-sites}

-View the summary and detailed information of the {{site.data.keyword.vmware-service-full}} Cloud Director sites that are provisioned in your account.
+View the summary and detailed information of the {{site.data.keyword.vmware-service_full}} Cloud Director sites that are provisioned in your account.

 When you no longer need them, you can delete the Cloud Director sites that are provisioned in your account.